-To increase self-awareness, the Gestalt therapist helps clients learn to express thoughts and emotions from a present-moment perspective.
-They ask you to set aside any assumptions about your experiences and simply describe them.
-They also suggest that you treat each part of the events or objects described as equally significant.
+The Gestalt therapist may help clients learn to express thoughts and emotions from a present-moment perspective to increase self-awareness.
+They ask participants to set aside any assumptions about their experiences and describe them.
+They also suggest that the participant treat each part of the events or objects described as equally significant.

 Why Gestalt theory is important?